-On May 4, 2021, the Sole Shareholder of both companies agreed, among others, to approve as merger balance sheets those closed by the companies as at December 31, 2020 and to approve the Merger by absorption of Bankia Pensiones by the acquiring company, in strict compliance with the Merger Plan.

-Once all the pertinent authorisations were obtained, on December 3, 2021, the merger was registered in the Mercantile Registry of Madrid, and the assets and liabilities of the acquiring company were dissolved without liquidation and transferred en bloc to the acquiring company by way of universal succession of the absorbed company.
+On May 11, 2022, the Sole Shareholder of both companies agreed, among others, to approve as merger balance sheets those closed by the companies as at December 31, 2021 and to approve the Merger by absorption of Bankia Vida by the acquiring company, in strict compliance with the Merger Plan.
+Once all the pertinent authorisations were obtained, on November 11, 2022, the merger was registered in the Mercantile Registry of Madrid, and the entire assets and liabilities of the acquiring company were dissolved without liquidation and transferred as a whole to the absorbing company by way of universal succession of the absorbed company.
 The acquiring company was subrogated in all the rights and obligations of the absorbed company in general and without any reservation or limitation whatsoever.